MicrosoftDocs/OfficeDocs-Enterprise-pr.pt-BR/Enterprise/microsoft-cloud-it-architecture-resources.md

 <a name="cloudarch"></a>
 ## Série Microsoft Cloud para arquitetos corporativos

-Esses cartazes de arquitetura em nuvem proporcionam informações sobre os serviços em nuvem da Microsoft, incluindo o Office 365, Azure Active Directory, Microsoft Intune, Microsoft Dynamics CRM Online e soluções híbridas no local e em nuvem.
-Os arquitetos e tomadores de decisões da TI podem usar esses recursos para determinar as soluções ideais para suas cargas de trabalho e para tomar decisões em relação aos principais componentes de infraestrutura, como a identidade e a segurança.
+These cloud architecture posters give you information about Microsoft cloud services, including Office 365, Azure Active Directory, Microsoft Intune, Microsoft Dynamics CRM Online, and hybrid on-premises and cloud solutions.
+IT decision makers and architects can use these resources to determine the ideal solutions for their workloads and to make decisions about core infrastructure components such as identity and security.

 <!--
 <a name="platformoptions"></a>